Few-Shot Class Incremental Learning with Attention-Aware Self-Adaptive Prompt: Methodology

 \subsection{Anchor Loss}

-In the base classes training stage, we aim to obtain a feature extractor that can (1) maximize the distance between inter-class feature embeddings, and (2) minimize the distance between intra-class feature embeddings.
+During base classes training, we aim to obtain a feature extractor that can (1) maximize the distance between inter-class feature embeddings, and (2) minimize the distance between intra-class feature embeddings.
 Furthermore, we also want to obtain a classifier head $h_\psi$ that can accurately classify these features into class predictions.
-Following previous works~\cite{peng2022few, wang2023few}, we use a fully connected layer without bias term as the classifier head $h_\psi$, and the prediction is obtained by measuring the cosine similarity between feature embeddings and weights $W$ in the classifier head: \begin{small}
+Following ~\cite{peng2022few, wang2023few}, we use a fully connected layer without bias term as the classifier head $h_\psi$, and the prediction is obtained by measuring the cosine similarity between feature embeddings and weights $W$ in the classifier head: \begin{small}

 \end{small}